fluxcd/flux2/docs/guides/image-update.md

     If you want to include pre-release e.g. `1.0.0-rc.1`, you can define a range like: `^1.x-0` or `>1.0.0-rc <2.0.0-rc`.

+!!! hint "Other policy examples"
+    For policies that make use of CalVer, build IDs or alphabetical sorting, have a look at [the examples](../components/image/imagepolicies.md#examples).

 Commit and push changes to main branch:

 ```sh